hinojosachapel/CorePlus/README.md

   }
   ```

-- From inside the development environment, create the `.env` file located in the `src/config` folder with the following content:
+- From inside the development environment, create the `.env` file located in the `javascript_nodejs/src/config` folder with the following content:
   ```bash
   botFileSecret=""
   publicResourcesUrl="http://localhost:3978"
   ```

-- Navigate to the `src` folder and run the following npm commands to install modules and start the bot:
+- Navigate to the `javascript_nodejs` folder and run the following npm commands to install modules and start the bot:
   ```bash
   npm install
   npm start